Glenhawk-0/IGME.201-20Questions/README.md

 ____________________________________________________________

 Lennon: We should make this Strictly the binary tree system with all questions being answered with yes or no Keeps it simple.
+Here is an example provided by the Professor
+Example structure:

+"Is it an animal?"
+  Yes -> "Does it have four legs?"
+    Yes -> "Is it a pet?"
+        Yes -> "It’s a dog!"
+        No -> "It’s a horse!"
+    No -> "Does it fly?"
+      Yes -> "It’s a bird!"
+      No -> "It’s a fish!"
+   No -> "Is it a vehicle?"
+    Yes -> "Is it a car?"
+    No -> "Is it a building?"